Low Newton, Cumbria

-Low Newton (originally Nether Newton) is a hamlet in the South Lakeland District, in the county of Cumbria, England and in the Lake District also commonly known as The Lakes.
+Low Newton (originally Nether Newton) is a hamlet in the Westmorland and Furness Unitary Authority, in the county of Cumbria, England and in the Lake District also commonly known as The Lakes.
 It was on the A590 road until along with its neighbour High Newton a bypass was built, opening on Tuesday 8 April 2008.

 Nearby settlements include the town of Grange-over-Sands, the villages of Lindale, High Newton, Cartmel and Newby Bridge and the hamlets of Barber Green, Ayside and High Hampsfield.

 The hamlet contains two Grade: II Listed Buildings, probably from the 18th Century, Fell Cottage and East View (see English Heritage).

 There is one Bed & Breakfast, Ellenboro House B&B, situated in a traditional 19th Century Lake District house.

 Yew Tree Barn houses architectural & interior antiques, whilst The Gallery has high quality art and design-led crafts, gifts and interiors, along with artisan studios.

 Blackheath Moss Beck runs through the hamlet, starting south of High Newton.